 The sports card investing market is getting ready to get even hotter.
 We are setting ourselves up for a crazy basketball card market this fall and winter.

-It’s going to be really exciting and I think that by itself is going to really push the whole industry forward.
-And aside for Zion, the NBA in particular is really interesting right now.
-This off season has been incredible.
-You know we’ve had huge stars Kohai and KD and Anthony Davis changing teams, Anthony Davis, going to a major markets.
+It’s going to be exciting and I think that by itself is going to push the whole industry forward.
+And aside from Zion, the NBA, in particular, is really interesting right now.
+This off-season has been incredible.
+You know we’ve had huge stars Kohai and KD and Anthony Davis changing teams, Anthony Davis going to a major market.
 We’ve got these guys now in LA and New York or New Jersey, we’ve got these guys in big areas and it’s been fascinating watching all of this play out.
-This big news has turn the NBA into a year round sport and honestly the NBA has gotten more hype than baseball has even though baseball has been entering and going through the all-star break at the time of the writing.
+This big news has turned the NBA into a year-round sport and honestly, the NBA has gotten more hype than baseball has even though baseball has been entering and going through the all-star break at the time of the writing.

-Most of the sport’s talk has been about NBA free agency and it shows the power of the NBA and that is going to translate to continue to interest, continued growth of the sport and continued increase in basketball card prices.
+Most of the sport’s talk has been about NBA free agency and it shows the power of the NBA and that is going to translate to continued interest, continued growth of the sport and continued increase in basketball card prices.
 So that’s exciting as well.

 There’s so much money coming in on both sides of the game that the point spread becomes a very accurate indicator of where the game may end up.
-Whenever you have a really efficient market, it’s difficult to make money and that’s why it’s challenging to be a professional sport better and to really make money on sports betting, So many sharp people fail trying to do it.
+Whenever you have an efficient market, it’s difficult to make money and that’s why it’s challenging to be a professional sport better and to really make money on sports betting, So many sharp people fail to try to do it.

 Sports card investing, sports cards is a much less efficient marketplace.
 All you have to do is look on eBay and look for what a card will sell for today.
 And then what that same card might sell for tomorrow a different amount because the auction ended at a different time, not as many people were watching.
 Maybe the title of the card wasn’t put together as attractively on the eBay listing.